shopware/shopware/src/Docs/Resources/current/60-references-internals/10-core/00-module/number-range.md

 ### IncrementConnector

 The increment pattern is somewhat special because it needs to communicate with a persistence layer in some way.
-The IncrementConnector allows you to overwrite the connection interface for the increment pattern to switch to a more perfomant solution for this sepcific task.
+The IncrementConnector allows you to overwrite the connection interface for the increment pattern to switch to a more performant solution for this specific task.
 If you want to overwrite the IncrementConnector you have to implement the IncrementConnectorInterface in your new connector class and register your new class with the id of the interface.

 ```xml